HewlettPackard/hpe-solutions-hpecp/LTI/HPECP_v5.5_restAPI/README.md

 ### Overview

-Usage of Ansible playbooks to deploy the HPE Ezmeral Container Platform is automated and eliminates manual intervention.
+Usage of Ansible playbooks to deploy the HPE Ezmeral Runtime Enterprise is automated and eliminates manual intervention.
 Ansible playbooks provides the following functionalities for the installation user to deploy HPE Ezmeral Container Platform.

 -   Install the SLES OS on bare metal servers